-by Noah Pflueger Peters
+by Noah Pflueger-Peters

 The Central Valley also holds a place in baseball history because it was one of the stops on the nationwide tour of the 1869 Cincinnati Red Stockings.
 They played, and beat, the Sacramento team on their way to an undefeated season that marked the beginning of professional baseball.
-Playing baseball by 1864 rules connects the present day to the past in a way that’s both informative and fun.
+Playing vintage baseball connects the present day to the past in a way that’s both informative and fun.

-He emphasizes that CVVBB is an association and not a league, meaning the games are more about having a good time and celebrating the history than winning and losing.
+He emphasizes that CVAVBB is an association and not a league, meaning the games are more about having a good time and celebrating the history than winning and losing.
 This makes it a welcoming place for anyone who is interested in the game of baseball and its history.